In 2004, Kameyama, a town of 50,000 people in central Japan, boomed when Sharp Corp. (6753) started making liquid-crystal-display panels there.

 Japan’s consumer-electronics makers need to move more production and research-and-development to cheaper locations and focus more on the emerging markets that will drive future growth, said Peter Kenevan, a Tokyo-based director at McKinsey.

 China, the world’s second-largest economy, made up 7.6 percent of sales at Sony last fiscal year and 13 percent at Panasonic, compared with 16 percent at Samsung in 2010, according to data compiled by Bloomberg.
 Sharp got 20 percent of sales from China last fiscal year, although the company’s total revenue from the nation declined 6.5 percent, the data shows.

 “They have been very slow in moving their production offshore and cutting their costs,” said Edwin Merner, president of Atlantis Investment Research Corp. in Tokyo which manages about $300 million in assets.
 “And they were too overconfident that they could produce at a good price in Japan.”

 The domestic focus also saddled the Japanese with high fixed costs.
 Like Detroit’s carmakers, they’ve been unable to quickly cut spending, leading to losses as their sales and market share declined.

 Union contracts at GM, Ford Motor Co.
-(F) and Chrysler locked in high labor and pension costs, and production targets that obligated them to make a certain number of vehicles regardless of demand, said Alec Gutierrez, a senior market analyst at Kelley Blue Book in Irvine, California.
+(F:US) and Chrysler locked in high labor and pension costs, and production targets that obligated them to make a certain number of vehicles regardless of demand, said Alec Gutierrez, a senior market analyst at Kelley Blue Book in Irvine, California.

 Burdened with manufacturing overcapacity and too many brands chasing too few customers, GM had to kill off Oldsmobile, Saturn and Pontiac to help return to health.
 Ford got rid of the Mercury brand to focus on Lincoln.